energy-storage-analysis/LDES-Survey/SI_docs/md_written/combination_SM.md

 $$ C_{kWh} = \frac{C_{mat,H}}{C_{P,H}\Delta T_H} + \frac{C_{mat,C}}{C_{P,C}\Delta T_C} $$
 $$ C_{kWh} = C_{kWh,H} + C_{kWh,C}$$

-Therefore the fact that more of a storage medium with smaller $\Delta T$ is needed is already taken into account when adding togher the energy capital costs of each storage medium.
+Therefore the fact that more of a storage medium with smaller $\Delta T$ is needed is already taken into account when adding together the energy capital costs of each storage medium.